Composite1618/openterm/README.md

 ```
 itms-services://?action=download-manifest&amp;url=https://github.com/onyxware/openterm/raw/master/manifest.plist
 ```
-(Safari won't let you click on the link directly, unfortunately.)
+(Github sanitizes URLs with weird schemas, so you can't directly click on the link.)

 Alternatively, you can download the IPA itself from the `Releases` page.